 Yana Rocks, Caves & Rock Formations

-Deep in the forests of Sahyadri range of Western Ghats are these two rocks standing tall and proud.
+Deep in the forests of the Sahyadri range of Western Ghats are these two rocks standing tall and proud.
 No, you do not see them from a distance.
 You must walk the path for a while through the jungle before the rugged rocks reveal themselves.
-You wonder how and where did these two tall rocks standing almost as a couple erupts out in this lush green jungle.
+You wonder how and where did these two tall rocks standing almost as if a couple erupts out in this lush green jungle.
 These are solid black limestone rocks.
 As you enter the complex you see a black circle that looks like ash, absolutely distinct from the rest of the brown soil surrounding it.
 Why is this?

 The answer is in the legend.
 It is believed that the rocks are Bhairaveshwara and Mohini.
 Bhairaveshwara is Shiva and Mohini is the female avatar of Vishnu.
 Bhairaveshawara is the taller and bigger of the two with 120 meters of height while Mohini stands at 90 meters.
-There are other smaller rocks around these but none of them so big or visible.
+There are other smaller rocks around these but none of them are so big or visible.

 Legend of Yana Rocks

 The legend is that Asura Bhasmasura conducted Tapa.
 His meditation pleased Shiva.
-Bhasmasur managed to obtain a boon that said – if he keeps his hand on anyone, the person will turn into Bhasma or burn to ashes.
+Bhasmasur managed to obtain one boon that said – if he keeps his hand on anyone, the person will turn into Bhasma or burn to ashes.

 To test that the boon works, Bhasmasura wanted to keep his hand on Lord Shiva himself.
 Shiva ran and Bhasmasura chased him.
 Finally, Lord Vishnu had to step in, in his female avatar Mohini.
 As Mohini, he enticed Bhasmasura and invited him to dance with him.
-During the dance, Vishnu made a pose with hand on his head.
+During the dance, Vishnu made a pose with a hand on his head.
 Bhasmasura followed and was reduced to ashes.

 Yana Caves Temple